Alex Cora Feels 'They're Lying To Us' About Franchy Cordero HR Distance

 It was his first home run in a Boston Red Sox uniform, and Franchy Cordero absolutely smoked it.

-While the offense was dominated by Philadelphia Phillies starter Zack Wheeler in a 6-2 loss Sunday, the Red Sox outfielder batted second in the eighth inning and got Boston on the board.
+While the offense was dominated by Philadelphia Phillies starter Zack Wheeler in a 6-2 loss Sunday, the Red Sox outfielder got Boston on the board on the eighth inning.

 The homer may not have changed the outcome of the game, but was still noteworthy as the hardest hit ball in Major League Baseball so far this year, per the NESN broadcast, with an exit velocity of 118.6 mph.